RaphaelIT7/gmod-holylib/README.md

 You can freeze all props here and then return `physenv.IVP_SkipSimulation` to skip the simulation for this tick if someone is trying to crash the server.<br>

 > [!WARNING]
-> Avoid modifying the `recalcPhys` PhysObject as changing collision rules on it can possibly be unstable!<br>
+> Avoid modifying the `recalcPhys` PhysObjects as changing collision rules on it can possibly be unstable!<br>
+> The table of `recalcPhys` has both key and value set for PhysObjects allowing you to easily check it like this: `if not recalcPhys[pObjectToModify] then`<br>

 > [!NOTE]
 > Only works on Linux32<br>